flyteorg/flyte/rsts/deployment/gcp/opta.rst

 * (Optionally) A production grade email sending system must be provisioned and configured

-A Flyte user may provision and orchestrate this setup by themselves, but the Flyte team has partnered with the `Opta <https://github.com/run-x/opta>`_ team to create a streamlined production deployment strategy for AWS with ready-to-use templates provided in the `Flyte repo <https://github.com/flyteorg/flyte/tree/master/opta/aws>`_.
-The following demo and documentation specifies how to use and further configure them.
+A Flyte user may provision and orchestrate this setup by themselves, but the Flyte team has partnered with the `Opta <https://github.com/run-x/opta>`_ team to create a streamlined production deployment strategy for GCP with ready-to-use templates provided in the `Flyte repo <https://github.com/flyteorg/flyte/tree/master/opta/gcp>`_.
+The following demo and documentation specifies how to use and further configure them for AWS (GCP has basically the same steps).

 .. youtube:: CMp04-mdtQQ